 When you arrive, the VVV Tourist Information Office for Haarlem can provide you with maps and information brochures for the city and surroundings.
 There is a charge for the city map but it is less expensive than other maps available in bookstores.
 Try to arrive during the day since the VVV is only open during business hours.
 The VVV is located in front of the V+D department store, in the middle of the Gedempte Oude Gracht at the intersection of the Grote Houtstraat.
 Officially this little 70 meter piece of the earth is called Verwulft.
 It's about 750 meters south of the train station or 250 meters south of the Grote Kerk ("Big Church"), Haarlem's landmark.
 The VVV website is Haarlem.

 How's the weather?

-Current weather conditions in Holland can be found on several sites:
+Current weather data for Holland can be found on several sites: